 All pressure sensors work through the action of applied pressure on a diaphragm.
-However, the pressures within these applications are so low that there is not sufficient force to move the pressure sensing diaphragm unless it is sufficiently large, up to 6in2, for example.
+However, the pressures within these applications are so low that there is an insufficient force to move the pressure sensing diaphragm unless it is sufficiently large, up to 6in2.

 Unfortunately, they are much smaller than that.
-There are some silicon diaphragm-based capacitive sensors that have excellent mechanical spring properties, but their diaphragm thickness is limited to 0.006”.
+Some silicon diaphragm-based capacitive sensors have excellent mechanical spring properties, but their diaphragm thickness is limited to 0.006”.
 Diaphragms made of stainless steel, on the other hand, can be 1/20th that size, giving them much greater sensitivity.
-MEMS and integrated circuit (IC) sensors are by nature extremely small and will have very limited signal outputs.
+MEMS and integrated circuit (IC) sensors are tiny and will have minimal signal outputs.
 Increasing the diaphragm size only makes the cost of the silicon prohibitive.
-Moreover, if their output signals are amplified the noise becomes a significant part of their performance.
+Moreover, if their output signals are amplified, the noise becomes a significant part of their performance.
 These technologies have yet to produce a <1” W.C. range sensor with enough signal-to-noise ratio to perform well in these installations.

 Capacitive Macro Sensors

 What is extraordinary is their 2” diameter tension metal diaphragm.
-This relatively large diaphragm is the reason macro capacitive sensing has superior performance relative to any other low-pressure sensing technology.
+This relatively large diaphragm is why macro capacitive sensing has superior performance relative to any other low-pressure sensing technology.
 It can be resolved one million times.

 Made of stainless steel, the diaphragm is 1/10th the thickness of a piece of paper.
 It has excellent elastic properties that limit its movement to the width of a single piece of paper.

 That means that this sensor can be set up for different pressure ranges.
 For instance, the diaphragm can be configured with low radial tension for low-pressure applications of 0 to 0.1” W.C., and it can be configured with high radial tension for high-pressure applications of 0 to 100” W.C., The tensioned sensor should allow up to 2 PSI overpressure (range dependent) with no damage to the unit.
-Also, the parts that make up the sensor should have matched thermal coefficients, which promote improved temperature performance and excellent long-term stability.
+The parts that make up the sensor should have matched thermal coefficients, promoting improved temperature performance, and excellent long-term stability.

 Key Performance Specifications